Candling the Egg - Breeding - Articles and Information - Lady Gouldian Finch Supplies USA

 Articles and Information - Lady Gouldian Finch

 You've decided to breed finches.
 Your pair has bonded and gotten past any aggression that may have caused problems in the past.
 Now they have nested, laid eggs, incubated those eggs and now the eggs are hatching.
 All you have to do now is sit back and relax, right?
-For the most part yes, but you will still want to check on the chicks development from time to time.
+For the most part yes, but you will still want to check on the chicks' development from time to time.

 The chicks complete several stages of growth.
 The time for completion will vary from species to species.
 The best way to identify each stage is the changes in the chick's growth.
 Some species do develop faster than others do with regards to body size, feathering and color.
 Before breeding any species of finch you should read about the species as much as possible so you'll know roughly how long the entire process will take.